skybet/skybet.github.io/_posts/2016-08-09-football-rabbit.md

 It’s not the code itself, could it have been something else to do with the code release?
 Well, a code release would also have released NPM modules that the scoreboard processor depends on.
-But we use NPMs “shrink-wrap” functionality to pin the module versions to avoid problems of this kind from an unexpected module upgrade.
+But we use NPM's “shrink-wrap” functionality to pin the module versions to avoid problems of this kind from an unexpected module upgrade.